gokulp01/ros2-ublox-zedf9p/README.md

 ![alt text](pics/2.png)

-## Some common errors and how to fix them (this list will be updated as and when new issues are raised.
+## Some common errors and how to fix them (this list will be updated as and when new issues are raised).
 1. `Could NOT find asio (missing: ASIO_INCLUDE_DIR)`: To fix it, install the asio package on your system.

    ```sudo apt-get install libasio-dev```